mind-inria/hidimstat/docs/src/concepts.rst

 Variable Importance
 -------------------

-Variable Importance (VI) aims to assign a measure of relevance to each feature :math:`X^j` with respect to a target  :math:`y` in the data-generating process.
+Global Variable Importance (VI) aims to assign a measure of relevance to each feature :math:`X^j` with respect to a target  :math:`y` in the data-generating process.
 In Machine Learning, it can be seen as a measure of how much a variable contributes to the predictive power of a model.
 We